diceyecid/Nirvana/README.md

   - Click event is triggered by double click except for the first click
     - There is a [thread](https://forums.unrealengine.com/t/an-lmb-event-is-only-triggered-with-a-double-click/357429)
       discussing a similar issue,
-      but the solution did not work for us.
+      but the solution did not work for us
 - Noticeable lag when transition between scenes
   - Between *House* and *Rotated Room*
   - Between *House* and *Realm*